 - c) Consumer assistance tools and programs, including but not limited to operation of a toll-free call center (45 U.S.C. §18031 (d) and 45 C.F.R. §155.205); - d) Eligibility and enrollment determinations, as well as exemption determinations in the Individual Exchange and Covered California for Small Business (45 C.F.R.
-Part 155, Subparts D, E, H, I); - e) Financial support for continued operation of the Exchange (45 C.F.R. § 155.160); - f) Navigator program standards, in accordance with Federal rules, designed to raise awareness of the Exchange by providing consumer access to education and other resources regarding eligibility, enrollment, and program specifications (45 C.F.R. § 155.210); - g) Non-interference with Federal law and nondiscrimination standards (45 C.F.R. § 155.120); - h) Notices to Enrollees (45 C.F.R. § 155.230); - i) Oversight, financial and quality activities (45 C.F.R. § 155.200); - j) Participation of brokers to enroll qQualified iIndividuals or employers in QHPs (45 C.F.R. § 155.220); - k) Ensuring that individuals can pay premiums owed directly to qualified health plan issuers and ensuring compliance with related Federal requirements (45 C.F.R. § 155.240); - l) Privacy and security of personally identifiable information (45 C.F.R. § 155.260); - m) Use of standards and protocols for electronic transactions (45 C.F.R. § 155.270); - n) Establishment of Covered California for Small Business to assist employers and facilitate enrollment of eEmployees into OHPs (45 C.F.R.
-Subpart H, § 155.700 et seq.); - ne) Operation and management of CalHEERS.
-The Exchange also has a duty, as part of its management of CalHEERS, to determine, how CalHEERS presents information about cost, quality and provider availability for consumers to inform their selection of issuer and benefit design in the Exchange.
-The Exchange shall solicit comment from Contractor on the design but retains final authority to make design and presentation decisions in its sole discretion; and - op) The Exchange agrees to provide a dedicated team member responsible for working with Contractor to resolve any and all issues that arise from implementation of the Exchange.
+Part 155, Subparts D, E, H, I); - e) Financial support for continued operation of the Exchange (45 C.F.R. § 155.160); - f) Navigator program standards, in accordance with Federal rules, designed to raise awareness of the Exchange by providing consumer access to education and other resources regarding eligibility, enrollment, and program specifications (45 C.F.R. §155.210);[FS(1]] - gf) Non-interference with Federal law and nondiscrimination standards (45 C.F.R. § 155.120); - hg) Notices to Enrollees (45 C.F.R. § 155.230); - ih) Oversight, financial and quality activities (45 C.F.R. § 155.200); - ji) Participation of brokers to enroll qQualified iIndividuals oreEmployers in QHPs (45 C.F.R. § 155.220); - k) Ensuring that individuals can pay premiums owed directly to qualified health plan issuers and ensuring compliance with related Federal requirements (45 C.F.R. §155.240); FS(2) - i) Privacy and security of personally identifiable information (45 C.F.R. § 155.260); - mk) Use of standards and protocols for electronic transactions (45 C.F.R. § 155.270); - nl) Establishment of Covered California for Small Business to assist employers Employers and facilitate enrollment of eEmployees into QHPs (45 C.F.R.
+Subpart H, § 155.700 et seq.); - em) Operation and management of CalHEERS the CCSB eligibility and enrollment system.
+The Exchange also has a duty, as part of its management of CalHEERS the CCSB eligibility and enrollment system, to determine, how CalHEERS the CCSB eligibility and enrollment system presents information about cost, quality and provider availability for consumers to inform their selection of issuer and benefit design in the Exchange.
+The Exchange shall solicit comment from Contractor on the design but retains final authority to make design and presentation decisions in its sole discretion; and - pn) The Exchange agrees to provide a dedicated team member responsible for working with Contractor to resolve any and all issues that arise from implementation of the Exchange.